gillianbelton/NYTimesApp/README.md

 Describe any challenges encountered while building the app.

+ I encountered a lot of troubles while building this app!
+But I learned a lot, so it was worth it!
+  -I struggled with the infinite scrolling after implementing the new filter funtions -I also spent a while trying to get a sliding panel view to work, but it turned out I was looking at a 2 year old library which was out of date (this was an important lesson!)

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing